aMOPel/nim-karax-website/content/projects/4_dotfiles.md

 easy bootstrapping of new devices and of course all the benefits of version control, like being able to rollback, when issues arise.

-These dotfiles are currently built to work well on a Ubuntu-based Linux distributions, but it could also be adapted to work on other Linux distros or Windows with WSL.
+My dotfiles are currently built to work well on a Ubuntu-based Linux distributions, but it could also be adapted to work on other Linux distros or Windows with WSL.

 If deployed on an eligible system it can be set up in quite little time